Eastern Agricultural Complex: Origin of name and concept

-Cultivars
+Cultivated species

 The earliest cultivated plant in North America is the bottle gourd, remains of which have been excavated at Little Salt Spring, Florida dating to 8000 BCE.
 Squash (Cucurbita pepo var. ozarkana) is considered to be one of the first domesticated plants in the Eastern Woodlands, having been found in the region about 5000 BCE, though possibly not domesticated in the region until about 1000 BCE.
 The squash that was originally part of the complex was raised for edible seeds and to produce small containers (gourds), not for the thick flesh that is associated with modern varieties of squash.
 Cucurbita argyrosperma has been found in the region dated to circa 1300-1500 BCE.
 C. pepo cultivars crookneck, acorn, and scallop squash appeared later.